isovector/percentile-feedback/README.md

 This command logs your data to the `periods.txt` file, which is authoritative record of your work time.
 Keep it safe.
 The `data.js` file is then generated each time from the `periods.js` file.

 If you're using a tool that is able to call a script with a number of seconds, this method will work for you.
-One example is a Pomodoro tool that executes some AppleScript upon completion.
+One example is a Pomodoro app that executes some AppleScript upon completion.

+There is an app called [Timer](http://martakostova.github.io/timer/) that is able to run AppleScript.

 The AppleScript might look something like this: